Northern Participant Funding Program

 *carry over only applies if the fixed agreement spans multiple fiscal years

-We will work with recipients to create a contribution agreement that works for your needs.
+The Program will work with recipients to create a contribution agreement that best suits their needs.
 For details about each funding approach, visit Funding approaches.

 Reporting requirements

-The program requires 2 reports annually from recipients:
+The program requires 2 annual reports from recipients:

-• Activity report: Consists of up to 8 questions.
-The purpose is for recipients to report their activities related to the funding they received, and to give feedback on the program.
+• Activity report: The purpose is for recipients to report their activities related to the funding they received, and to give feedback on the program.

 Who can apply